The real reason why Army MEDEVAC helicopters fly unarmed

 The commanders of the newly formed helicopter airborne units openly sought control of the MEDEVAC helicopters.
 This was staunchly resisted by the MEDEVAC units.

-In When I Have Your Wounded, (Army Magazine, June 1989) a first person account of those days, Medal Of Honor winner Major General Patrick Brady recalls:
+In When I Have Your Wounded, (Army Magazine, June 1989) a first person account of those days, Major General Patrick Brady, recipient of the Medal of Honor, recalls:

 “I was joining the 57th Medical Detachment (Helicopter Ambulance), which had arrived in Vietnam in April of 1962.
 Since then, they had struggled for operational definition, recognition and permanence.
 There were those who coveted their brand-new helicopters and many who felt that the medevac (medical evacuation) mission should be a part-time mission.
 Their primary mission was American casualties, and since there were few of them at this time, these folks believed that the medevac birds should be fitted with convertible red crosses and used for other missions when there were no casualties to carry.
 The unit was holding its own and had become known as Dust Off.
 This radio call sign had no particular significance.
 It had been picked from a list of call signs and kept to avoid confusion.
 When someone called for Dust Off, everyone knew it was for a casualty.
 Maj.
 Charles L. Kelly was the commander.”